TAKAKEYA/CPU/README.md

-CPU - A primitive but hopefully self-educational CPU in Verilog
+CPU - A primitive self-educational CPU in Verilog
 ===============================================================

 The aim of project is to teach myself some Verilog.
 A CPU is a rather large